 Nurses should use their power as leverage to work toward advocating for policies that improve these conditions, so that individuals and communities can receive quality healthcare services.
 As part of this, the NAM report states that nurses should look after their own physical and mental well-being.
 This helps ensure they can focus on addressing social determinants, including cultural racism, structural racism, and discrimination in nursing in both practice settings and educational settings.
 Healthcare leaders and educators should be working with nurses to accomplish these goals.

 6. Nurses Should Practice to the Full Extent of Their Education and Training

 When nurses are allowed to practice to the full extent of their education and training, the report suggests that this can help the U.S. have the nursing workforce needed for providing improved primary care.
 These nurses would also be in a better position to use their skills to provide patient-centered healthcare services that benefit entire communities, including underserved communities.

 If you are interested in advancing your education and career, please contact American Sentinel College of Nursing and Health Science at Post University.
 Our Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program provides an accelerated path to earning your degree.
 This fully online program has monthly start dates available.

 Thank you for reading!
 The view and information provided in this post do not reflect Post University programs and/or outcomes directly.
-If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!
+If you are interested in learning more about our programs, you can find a list of our accredited online nursing programs on our website or reach out directly!